theandrew168/sbs-website/content/blog/device-ownership-introduction.md

 In the middle of the road is SiFive's [HiFive1 Rev B](https://www.sifive.com/boards/hifive1-rev-b).
 This chip has a WiFi module as well and comes with a completely different CPU than the first two.
 I'm confident that this selection will provide enough variety to compare and contrast what it takes to write portable code at such a low level.

+It is worth pointing out that most (if not all) of these chips come with pre-built [software development kits](https://en.wikipedia.org/wiki/Software_development_kit) that enable programmers to easily utilize all of the hardware's features.
+However, I don't plan to depend on them for any of the projects in this series.
+I want to pull out absolutely everything between my software and the hardware to ensure that I understand the full picture.
+Using the provided libraries make it easy to light up an LED but difficult to grasp all of the minutia that go into it.
+Despite not using them directly, these SDKs _do_ serve as a great source of reference material.

 I hope you find this series interesting and informative!